realm/realm-core/README.md

 Packaging for OS X
 -------------------

-You can create a framework for Mac OS X. The framework is useful when creating OS X application.
+You can create a framework for Mac OS X after you have built the core library (the `build` target).
+The framework is useful when creating OS X application.
 The command is:

     sh build.sh build-osx-framework